HousekeepLtd/django-cron/docs/sample_cron_configurations.rst

 FailedRunsNotificationCronJob
 -----------------------------

 This example cron check last cron jobs results.
-If they were unsuccessfull 10 times in row, it sends email to user.
+If they were unsuccessful 10 times in row, it sends email to user.

 Install required dependencies: ``Django>=1.7.0``, ``django-common>=0.5.1``.